dhis2/academy-web-app-dev-2021/workshop-1/01-environment-setup/README.md

 cd 01-environment-setup
 ```

-Once you're in the `01-environment-setup`, you're now ready to create a new DHIS2 app! ✨
+Now that you're in the `01-environment-setup` directory, you're ready to create a new DHIS2 app! ✨

+### Create `my-app`

 We'll use the [d2-app-scripts init command](https://platform.dhis2.nu/#/scripts/init) to **create a new DHIS2 app**: